Perso-Turkic war of 627–629: Background

-Following the 616 siege of Constantinople by the Avars and Sassanids, the beleaguered Byzantine Emperor Heraclius found himself politically isolated.
+Following the 626 siege of Constantinople by the Avars and Sassanids, the beleaguered Byzantine Emperor Heraclius found himself politically isolated.
 He could not rely on the Christian Armenian potentates of Transcaucasia, since they were branded as heretics by the Orthodox Church, and even the King of Iberia preferred to befriend the religiously tolerant Persians.
 Against this dismal background, he found a natural ally in Tong Yabghu Qaghan of the Western Turkic Khaganate.
 Earlier in 568, the Turks under Istämi had turned to the Byzantines when their relations with Persia soured over commerce issues.
 Istämi sent an embassy led by the Sogdian diplomat Maniah directly to Constantinople, which arrived in 568 and offered not only silk as a gift to Justin II, but also proposed an alliance against Sassanid Persia.
 Justin II agreed and sent an embassy to the Turkic Khaganate, ensuring the direct Chinese silk trade desired by the Sogdians.

-In 625, Heraclius dispatched an emissarynamed Andrew to the steppes, who promised the Khagan some "staggering riches" in return for military aid.
+In 625, Heraclius dispatched an emissary named Andrew to the steppes, who promised the Khagan some "staggering riches" in return for military aid.
 The Khagan, on his part, was anxious to secure the Chinese-Byzantine trade along the Silk Road, which had been disrupted by the Persians in the aftermath of the 600–610 raids into the Sasanid Empire.
 He sent word to the Emperor that "I shall take revenge on your enemies and will come with my valiant troops to your help".
 A unit of 1,000 horsemen fought their way through Persian Transcaucasia and delivered the Khagan's message to the Byzantine camp in Anatolia.